Which of the following mirror can form a real image of an object?

 metallic

-virtual, erect and magnified
+upright and magnified

-virtual, inverted and diminished
+inverted and magnified

-virtual, erect and diminished
+upright and diminished

-virtual, erect and same size as object
+virtual, behind the mirror and of the same size as the object